 Ha Tinh also hopes that central ministries and branches will help the province research comprehensive solutions to enhance flood drainage capacity and minimize flooding in the Ngan Sau river basin.

-Ca Mau province is facing three challenges at the same time: coastal erosion, lack of domestic water in the dry season while 90% of groundwater has been used, and the risk of forest fires; it is recommended that when reorganizing the civil defense steering committee according to the Civil Defense Law, which will take effect from July 2024, it is necessary to pay due attention to the role of sectors and fields, especially the agricultural sector.
+Ca Mau province is facing three challenges at the same time: coastal erosion, lack of domestic water in the dry season while 90% of groundwater is used, and the risk of forest fires; it is recommended that when reorganizing the civil defense steering committee according to the Civil Defense Law, which will take effect from July 2024, it is necessary to pay due attention to the role of sectors and fields, especially the agricultural sector.

 Ms. Pauline Tamesis also recommended that Vietnam further strengthen empowerment and prioritize community participation in disaster risk management.